Warm, Dry and Fancy: Whistler Tips for Buying a Ski Jacket

 Fun For Kids

-Whistler’s only clothing store dedicated solely to children, Fun for Kids says that Spyder jackets are always hot sellers because kids think spiders are cool. (and I guess they kind of are.)
+Whistler’s only clothing store dedicated solely to children, Mountain Kids Outfitters (Previously known as Just for Kids) says that Spyder jackets are always hot sellers because kids think spiders are cool. (and I guess they kind of are.)

 Of course, you can snowboard in any of the jackets listed above but Snowboarding deserves its own category because snowboarders approach the concept of on-hill style much differently than the ski industry does.
 And this is a good thing.